West African powerhouse Ivory Coast battles to keep out Ebola

 President Barack Obama has announced that the United States plans to send 3,000 troops to the region.

 For Coulibaly, the growing momentum is a positive step, but he worries that nations on the frontline are still being neglected.
-“The neighboring countries must be assisted financially, logistically, with material resources,” he said.
+“The neighbouring countries must be assisted financially, logistically, with material resources,” he said.
 “We need to see that assistance now.”

-Additional reporting by Daniel Flynn in Dakar and Loucoumane Coulibaly; Editing by Daniel Flynn and David Stamp
+(Additional reporting by Daniel Flynn in Dakar and Loucoumane Coulibaly; Editing by Daniel Flynn and David Stamp)